mberger/Deploy-WordPress-on-AWS-with-Terraform/README.md

 ## Additional Notes

    - The project uses an Ubuntu EC2 instance.
 You can change the AMI in aws_ami.tf if you prefer a different operating system.
+   - The EC2 instance is launched with an SSH key.
    - The userdata_ubuntu.tpl script installs WordPress and configures it with the provided database and S3 settings.
-   - The EC2 instance is launched with an SSH key named "MYKEYEC2."
-If you don't have an existing key pair, create one and update the key_name in main.tf and upgrade the default value of the "PRIV_KEY_PATH" like this: default = "/path/of/your/key.pem".
    - The S3 bucket is created to store media files for WordPress.
-You can customize the bucket name in main.tf.

-## Installation

-1. Clone this repository to your local machine.
+## Initial AWS Resource Setup

+1. If you don't have an existing key pair to launch the EC2 instance with SSH key:
+   - Go to the AWS Management Console.
+   - Navigate to the EC2 service.
+   - Click on "Key pairs".
+   - Click on "Create key pair".
+   - Give a name to your key.
+   - Choose the "RSA" key pair type.
+   - Choose the ".pem" private key file format.
+   - Click on "Create key pair".

+    Note: When you generate a key pair through the AWS Management Console, the private key file will be downloaded directly to your computer.
+Move it to the "~/.ssh/" location.

 2. Create an S3 bucket to manage the Terraform state file:
    - Go to the AWS Management Console.